jp-sypniewski/BlackjackProject/README.md

 This project provides three Blackjack application classes for slightly different versions of the card game:
 - SinglePlayerBlackjackApp - one player with a single deck of cards
 - PlayerVDealerBlackjackApp - one player with a dealer, with a single deck of cards
-- BlackjackApp - one player with a dealer, playing with multiple decks, dealer capable of acting on soft aces
+- BlackjackApp - one player with a dealer, playing with multiple decks, dealer only shows one card at initial deal (unless showing card is ace/face/ten), dealer capable of acting on soft aces

 Each App class prompts the player for their choice of hit or stay for a given hand, and allows a player to quit out after each hand.
 The deck of cards shrinks in size with each hand, and reforms and shuffles automatically should the deck shrink down to a certain size.